JuliaGraphics/Luxor.jl/docs/src/text.md

 ## Notes on fonts

+Fonts are loaded when you first start using Luxor/Cairo in a Julia session.
+This partly explains why starting a Luxor/Cairo session can take a few seconds.

 On macOS, the fontname required by the Toy API's `fontface()` should be the PostScript name of a currently activated font.
 You can find this out using, for example, the FontBook application.

 On macOS, a list of currently activated fonts can be found (after a while) with the shell command: